Palestine Medical CrisisAs Clashes Erupted in Gaza: UMR Renews the Call for International Collaboration to Help Palestinians By Nagwa Abdallah

 UMR addresses critical aspects of the unfolding humanitarian crisis.
 The organization ensures that vital in-kind medical donations are dispatched to combat the chronic shortages of essential medicines, providing unwavering support to hospitals and medical centers.
 Notably, the value of these shipments has grown exponentially, from $7,346,899 in 2015 to a staggering $43,415,305 in 2018.
 UMR collaborates closely with the Palestinian Ministry of Health, delivering crucial supplies promptly upon request to bolster the struggling healthcare infrastructure.

 UMR’s commitment to Palestinian communities goes beyond medical aid.
 The organization also implements psychosocial support initiatives, exemplified by the Wehdat Disability Center in the Wihdat refugee camp, which caters to individuals with minor to moderate disabilities.
 Additionally, UMR extends educational opportunities by granting 500 scholarships to Palestinian students in both Palestine and Jordan, recognizing the importance of education as a beacon of hope for a brighter future.

-UMR launched a psychosocial support (PSS) initiative as a mechanism to mitigate trauma among children.
-In the Wehdat refugee camp in Jordan, UMR established the Wehdat Disability Center to foster independence and self-reliance for people with minor to moderate disabilities.
-UMR also granted 500 scholarships to Palestinian students in Palestine and Jordan.
+UMR implements psychosocial support initiatives, including a Wehdat Disability Center in the Wihdat refugee camp for people with minor to moderate disabilities.
+Additionally, UMR grants 500 scholarships to Palestinian students in Palestine and Jordan.